 As with other types of childhood trauma, parentification can result in a wide range of mental health issues.
 Parentified children may have a hard time building trust and may have problems with anger and emotional regulation.
 In addition, parentified children may suffer from the manifestations of underlying trauma, including depression, anxiety, eating disorders, and substance use disorder.

 As parentified children become young adults, they often struggle with relationships, particularly romantic relationships.
 They may not know how to set boundaries with others or how to get their needs met in healthy ways.

 Parentified Child Symptoms

 A parentified teenager may exhibit the following symptoms:

 - Anxiety, particularly regarding caring for others

 - Compulsively overworking in order to fulfill responsibilities at school and at home

 - Unrelenting worry

 - Physical symptoms of anxiety and depression, such as stomachaches, headaches, etc.

-Furthermore, the impact of parentification continues into adulthood.
+The impact of parentification trauma typically continues into adulthood.
 Research shows that having adverse childhood experiences increase the likelihood of both mental and physical health problems.
 The ongoing stress of such experiences actually changes the brain—shrinking the hippocampus, the part of the brain that regulates memory, emotion, and stress management.